Why are we still using MeshRemexe? We really need an official GUI program.

 How beautiful are mountains, especially the Italian alps?

 They are fantastic, so good that a developer spent tons of hours making them available for X-Plane, delivering us one of the best Italian scenery: Dolomiti 3D.
-But how on earth, in 2018, this can be done only if you are a “nerdy programmer”?
-Let me explain better.
-If you want cool mountains, you can chose between two way to achieve a great result: using DEM files (and use ortho4XP to make the mesh) and by using your own “hands”.
+But how on earth, in 2018, this can be done only if you are a“nerdy programmer”?
+Let me explain better; if you want cool mountains, you can chose between two ways to achieve a great result: using DEM files (and use ortho4XP to generate the mesh) and by using your own “hands”.

-DEM files (digital elevation models) are usually used on CAD projects to analyze, and 3D render, a specific area.
+DEM files (digital elevation models) are normally used on CAD projects to analyse,and 3D render a specific area.
 This file, using a color gradient, is able to tell the CAD program what’s the exact height of an object (mountains in this case).
-This method is good for large areas, so it can cover one or more LAT/LON tiles, but there are two problems with them in the XP world: the first is that, if you want to digitalize a specific area, it’s not said that you will find a good DEM, or at least an updated one.
-Some parts of the world are so well covered that you can distinguish between a river and a little water stream.
+This method is good for large areas, so it can cover one or more LAT/LON tiles, but there are two problems with them in the XP world: the first is that, if you want to digitalise a specific area, it’s not easy to find a good DEM file, or at least one that is updated to reflect the current terrain.
+Some parts of the world are so well covered and detailed that you can distinguish between a river and a little water stream.

 And do you remember what I said about limitations?
 Well, you have to keep that in mind!
 You will not be able to make an hole or a peek of 11.5 meters, so you (or MeshTool) will have to chose between 11 or 12 meters.

-Dubai is taking a little bit longer than expected for that reason, and the worst thing is that there are no good DEM for that area!
-The only DEMs available are so expensive that I should sell my sceneries at a price 3 times higher.
+Dubai is taking a little bit longer than expected for that reason,and the worst thing is that there are no good DEM for that area!
+The only DEMs available are so expensive that I should sell my sceneries at a price 3 times higher to recoup the costs if I neded to obtain that.
 Let me know if you are willing to pay 50$ for a scenery.

 Laminar recently announced that we won’t see a proper mesh editor anytime soon, without specifying the motivations, and Philipp Münzel last October, at the Flight Sim Expo in Cosford, confirmed what Laminar said.